department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/documentation/payment-history-frontend.md

 <img src="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/documentation/images/deposit-made-card.png" width="50%" />

 **Show in link list**
-- If a user has not had a payment in the last 30 days
+- If a user has not had a payment in the last 30 days but has in the past
 <img src="https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/documentation/images/no-debt-no-payment.png" width="50%" />

+**Do NOT show in link list**
+- If a user has never received a payment

 #### Content
 [View your payment history](/va-payment-history/payments)